Medicaid Planning FAQ

 In some cases, a home is not counted as an asset for Medicaid eligibility purposes.
 However, for a single person, it is not exempt unless an application is made for MLTSS home-based Medicaid.
 The home must always be considered in Medicaid Planning.
 Even if it is not counted as an asset for Medicaid eligibility purposes, New Jersey will file a lien on the home upon the Medicaid applicant’s death, under certain circumstances.

-Is there a way I can transfer my home to my children but ensure that I can live there for the rest of my life?
+Is there a way I can transfer my home to my children while still living there for the rest of my life?

 Yes.
-There is a technique known as a life estate or use and occupancy agreement.
-Under a life estate, or a right or use and occupancy, the parent transfers a remainder interest in the home to the children but reserves the right to live there for the rest of the parent’s life.
+There is a technique known as a life estate or an occupancy agreement.
+Under a life estate, or a right of occupancy, the parent transfers a remainder interest in the home to the children but reserves the right to live there for the rest of the parent’s life.
 The children cannot sell the home out from under the parent or mortgage it without the parent’s consent.

 Is an annuity a good Medicaid Planning technique?

 Under current New Jersey law, purchasing a qualifying Medicaid annuity may be treated as an exempt transfer of assets if properly structured.
-Using an annuity may but may not be a good Medicaid Planning technique.
-Contact Fredrick P. Niemann, Esq. at fniemann@hnlawfirm.com or toll-free at (855) 376-5291 for the latest update on this issue.
+Using an annuity may or may not be a good Medicaid Planning technique.
+Contact Fredrick P. Niemann, Esq. at fniemann@hnlawfirm.com or call (732) 863-9900 for the latest update on this issue.

 Is it important to have my legal documents reviewed as part of Medicaid Asset Protection Planning?

-Contact Fredrick P. Niemann, Esq. on any questions concerning eligibility for NJ Medicaid or applying for Medicaid approval.
+Contact Fredrick P. Niemann, Esq., with any questions about NJ Medicaid eligibility or applying for Medicaid approval.

-His team of experienced lawyers and paralegals have filed many hundreds of applications throughout New Jersey.
+His team of experienced lawyers and paralegals has filed many hundreds of applications throughout New Jersey.